eekwedike/eekwedike.github.io/aboutme.md

 </p>

 <p>
 Emmanuel is currently attending Princeton University where he is completing his Ph.D. in Operations Research (also known as Management Science).
-His thesis, "Optimal Decision Making via Stochastic Modeling and Machine Learning,"  focuses on developing an optimization framework for efficiently solving inventory allocation problems.
-Prior to attending Princeton University, Emmanuel earned multiple degrees in Applied Mathematics from the City University of New York.
+His thesis focuses on developing an optimization framework for solving inventory allocation problems efficiently.
+Before attending Princeton University, Emmanuel earned multiple degrees in Applied Mathematics from the City University of New York.
 </p>

 <p>
 Emmanuel frequently travels the world looking at different cultures for inspiration to build useful context around data.
 Understanding people helps to bring data to life and builds a global approach to data science.
-In addition, He enjoys working on meaningful projects that not only focus on addressing the client's needs but also have a social impact.
+Besides, He enjoys working on meaningful projects that not only focus on addressing the client's needs but also have a social impact.
 His passion for data science stems from the ability to create tools, products, and services that solve real-life problems.
 </p>